Grant Park Music Festival: History

 The first concert occurred after the completion of the original Petrillo Music Shell on July 1, 1935 with a march from Richard Wagner's Tannhäuser.
 In the past, National Broadcasting Company (NBC) and CBS Broadcasting Inc. (CBS) have broadcast the free concerts.
 The first summer boasted an attendance of approximately 1.9 million for 65 concerts.
 In 1939, the single-concert attendance record was set with over 300,000 for the Lily Pons concert.
 Pons shared the stage with her husband Andre Kostelanetz in what was described as the largest audience of her career.
 David Rubinoff was estimated to have drawn as many as 225,000.
 Current attendance at the approximately thirty annual concerts is estimated at three hundred thousand in total.
 The free Festival has always had a picnic-like atmosphere.
 In the 1930s, the concerts were presented on national radio broadcasts to dozens of radio stations.

 In addition to lifting spirits, the Grant Park Music Festival has been able to provide musicians a living wage.
 In 1938, when the minimum wage was $0.25/hour, the musicians were paid $10 ($ today) for a 2-hour concert.
 In the early years, through the 1940s the Chicago Woman's Symphony performed often at the Festival.
 In 1944, the Festival developed its own professional Grant Park Symphony Orchestra.
 Also in 1944, WGN (AM) began the nationally syndicated Theater of the Air live from Grant Park.
 In 1945, Nikolai Malko became the Festival's first resident conductor.
 He served in that role until 1954.

 Between the scheduling of Van Cliburn's 1958 Grant Park Music Festival appearance and his actual July 16 appearance, he won the quadrennial International Tchaikovsky Competition in Moscow that April.
 He was catapulted to international fame for winning one of the world's elite music competitions.
 As a result, he was greeted with a celebration that included a ticker tape parade down Michigan Avenue and his Grant Park Music Festival appearance was a major event.

-In the 1960s, the Festival took a more adventurous direction featuring works by the likes of Arnold Schoenberg, Sergei Prokofiev, Gustav Mahler and Anton Werbern who highlighted the 1964 schedule under the new direction of Edward Gordon.
-In 1962, Thomas Peck became the leader of the newly formed Grant Park Chorus, which he directed until his death in 1994.
+In the 1960s, the Festival took a more adventurous direction featuring works by the likes of Arnold Schoenberg, Sergei Prokofiev, Gustav Mahler and Anton Webern.
+Thomas Peck led the newly formed Grant Park Chorus, which he directed until his death in 1994.
 In 1963, the Festival introduced the interactive daytime Young People's Concerts led by Irwin Hoffman and at times by youth audience members.
 Gordon also introduced opera in concert as part of the Festival in 1964.